OWASP/www-project-benchmark/tab_java_test_cases.md

 		</test-metadata>

-BenchmarkTest00001.java in the OWASP Benchmark 1.0 simply reads in all the cookie values, looks for a cookie named "foo", and uses the value of this cookie when performing an LDAP query.
+BenchmarkTest00001.java in the OWASP Benchmark for Java 1.0 simply reads in all the cookie values, looks for a cookie named "foo", and uses the value of this cookie when performing an LDAP query.
 Here's the code for BenchmarkTest00001.java:

 		java
 		package org.owasp.benchmark.testcode;